krazypanda21/splunk-siem-lab/docs/alert_results.md

 - **where events > 100 AND duration_s > 300** → threshold:many events and duration >= 5 minutes

 - **convert ctime(...) & table ...** → format timestamps and present final table.

+- **eval alert_name="Reverse Shell - Long Session"** - Assigns a readable name to the alert so it appears clearly in dashboards and in alert tables

+- **eval alert_type="reverse_shell"** - Defines the attack category used by dashboards to group and filter detections

+- **eval severity=case(events>=500,"High", events>=200,"Medium", events>=100,"Low")** - Automatically assigns a severity level based on event volume

+- **collect index=main source="alert:reverse_shell"** - Write the alert as a new event into the index, allowing splunk dashboards to visualize it as a SOC alert.

 ## Threshold